csansone/simpletrello/README.md

 *Note: Everything is based on the client described above.*

-*Usage docs below will use `trello` to represent a `TrelloCLient` instance as called from the instructions above.*
+*Usage docs below will use `trello` to represent a `TrelloClient` instance as called from the instructions above.*

 ### Boards